Council for Missions of the Irish Catholic Bishops’ Conference

 Work

-- To direct the work of the National Mission Council on behalf of the episcopal conference
+Some of the work of the National Mission Council is to:

 Association of Leaders of Missionaries and Religious of Ireland www.amri.ie